Saturday, July 28, 2018

 Mary Balogh’s book SIMPLY LOVE (one of the “Simply” quartet) is the story of an English aristocrat who has lost his arm and eye, and his face has been disfigured on one side.
 These are war injuries from “the Peninsula Wars”—and of course, he believes no woman will ever want him.
 He’s become reclusive.
 Enter Anne Jewell, mother of a nine-year-old son.
 UNWED mother, to be exact.

-Our own Kathleen Rice Adams has a short story, THE LAST THREE MILES, in the Prairie Rose Publications anthology, WILD TEXAS CHRISTMAS (yep, another Christmas story!)
+Kathleen Rice Adams has a short story, THE LAST THREE MILES, in the Prairie Rose Publications anthology, WILD TEXAS CHRISTMAS (yep, another Christmas story!)
 “Can a lumber baron and a railroad heiress save a small Texas town?”
 With Kathleen writing it, you can bet they’re going to give it their best shot, even though Kathleen’s hero in this one is confined to a wheelchair!

 My own foray into writing a hero with a physical impairment is more modern.
 It’s a Christmas short story called THE WISHING TREE.
 Our hero, Pete Cochran, has been to the Middle East and suffered a devastating wound—the loss of an eye—shortly before he was to come home.
 Now, he works at his dad’s Christmas tree lot, just trying to heal his own mind and spirit…and then, a miracle happens.
 Maria Sanchez and her son, Miguel, stop by the lot one day and everything changes.
 You all know I believe in happy endings, but I don’t want to give any spoilers!